LSST-strong-lensing/slsim/CONTRIBUTING.rst

 Updating your branch
 ^^^^^^^^^^^^^^^^^^^^

-As you work on your feature, new commits might be made to the ``skypyproject`` main branch.
+As you work on your feature, new commits might be made to the ``sim-pipeline-project`` main branch.
 You will need to update your branch with these new commits before your pull request can be accepted.
 You can achieve this in a few different ways:

   - If your pull request has no conflicts, click **Update branch**
   - If your pull request has conflicts, click **Resolve conflicts**, manually resolve the conflicts and click **Mark as resolved**
-  - *merge* the ``skypyproject`` main branch from the command line:
+  - *merge* the ``sim-pipeline-project`` main branch from the command line:

     ::

         git fetch sim-pipeline-project
         git merge sim-pipeline-project/main

-  - *rebase* your feature branch onto the ``skypyproject`` main branch from the command line:
+  - *rebase* your feature branch onto the ``sim-pipeline-project`` main branch from the command line:
     ::

         git fetch sim-pipeline-project